ShuoWillWang/EE569_HW3/README.md

 # EE569_HW3
 ### This assignment includes the functions of Texture Analysis and Segmentation, Edge and Contour Detection and Salient Point Descriptors and Image Matching.
-### For all three questions, please install OpenCV first.
+### For all three questions, please install OpenCV and Structured Edge Detection Toolbox first.
 ### The usage can be referred in report and readme.txt